Lusztig Correspondence and Howe Correspondence for Finite Reductive Dual Pairs

 where $\rho_\Lambda$ denotes the irreducible unipotent character parametrized by the symbol $\Lambda$. \end{prop*}

-The above two propositions mean that we can give a very explicit description of the finite Howe correspondence of unipotent characters.
-Our next step is to reduce the general finite Howe correspondence to the correspondence of unipotent characters via the Lusztig correspondence.
+The above proposition means that we can give a very explicit description of the finite Howe correspondence on unipotent characters.
+Our next step is to reduce the general Howe correspondence to the correspondence of unipotent characters via the Lusztig correspondence.

-Let $\cale(G)_s$ denote the \emph{Lusztig series} associated to the conjugacy class $(s)$ of a semisimple element $s$ in the connected component $(G^*)^0$ of the dual group $G^*$ of $G$.
-In particular, $\cale(G)_1$ is the set of irreducible unipotent characters of $G$.
-It is known that these Lusztig series partition the set of irreducible characters: